How to Relieve Stress with Crocodile Pose: A Kids Yoga Tool for Calm and Focus

 Crocodile yoga pose illustration

-The Benefits of Crocodile Yoga Pose for Kids
+The Benefits of Crocodile Pose in Kids Yoga

 Combining crocodile pose with somatics-inspired backward bends strengthens muscle groups including the hamstrings, glutes, and spinal extensors, before relaxing them.
 It also brings heightened awareness to the back of the body, increasing sensory integration, specifically proprioception.